 Remember that there are many other places like Umbria’s small towns or the undiscovered coastline of Puglia.
 This is why we love them!

-Italy in January and Februar
+Italy in January and February

 Major cities will be bustling around New Year’s but few tourists are left by the end of the second week.
 It gets busier around Valentine’s Day.
 Cheap flights, low rates at hotels, quieter tourist spots.
 Now is the right time to make your dreams come true.
-See our Christmas Guides to Venice, Florence and Milan for more information.
+See our Christmas Guides to Venice, Florence, and Milan for more information.

 Carnevale is also celebrated at this time of the year.
 This holiday marks the beginning of Lent, and falls in February/early March.
 Italian cities and towns celebrate the occasion with parades, festivals, and theatre.
 It’s a fun, festive time in Italy.
 However, prices will not rise or tourists won’t be flocking to most Italian cities, such as Florence and Rome.
 If you go to places where Carnevale is really famous, like Venice or Viareggio, you will likely find more people and higher prices.
 Also, you might need to book hotel reservations up to one year in advance.

-Remember that certain places may be closed on January 1 or January 6 for the Epiphany, which is a holiday marking the official ending of Christmas season.
+Remember that certain places may be closed on January 1 or January 6 for the Epiphany, which is a holiday marking the official ending of the Christmas season.
 If you have a strict schedule, make sure to check the museum opening hours.

 It can be difficult weather-wise.
-January is the coldest month in the year.
+January is the coldest month of the year.
 Bring warm clothes, especially if you are heading north.
 The average temperature for Venice in January is 30deg-42degF.
 Although rain is common, there are also clear and crisp days.
 It’s also quite atmospheric to see the Venetian canals covered in fog.
 This is something you won’t be able to see if visiting during the summer months.
 However, Venice’s canals can flood in winter.
 For more information, see our guide on Venice flooding.

 If you don’t like cold, it is possible to travel further south and enjoy milder temperatures.
 This is a good time for you to travel south.
 The weather in Sicily remains in the 50s, even in January.
 In Naples, the temperature tends to be in 40s.
 The opposite extreme is January and February, which can be expensive, are the best months to visit the Alps if you plan to ski in Italy.
 Be aware that tourist-oriented restaurants and shops may be closed if you are visiting summer resorts like Amalfi or Cinque Terre.
 Inclement weather can also cause famous hiking trails like the Cinque Terre to close during winter.
 You can still get amazing deals and enjoy these famously crowded areas all to yourself.
 Our off-season guide to Amalfi Coast, and off-season guide to Cinque Terre discuss the pros and cons.